 As adults, we need to understand physical boundaries and the importance of personal space.
 However young children spend a lot of time cuddling, hugging and sitting on laps at home, but that evolves and changes as they get older.
 For some kids, this can be a struggle, but using these personal space worksheets, we’ll help you teach how to provide a little elbow room.

 Prompt: “Today we are going to talk about personal space.
 Does anyone know what this means?

 * Allow students to respond *

-Personal space means the area around your body.
-It is a boundary between you and the people around you.
+Personal space is the area around your body.
+It is a boundary between you and people near you.